baudsiou/On-the-Interplay-between-AI-Metrics-and-Policymaking-Assumptions-and-Challenges/README.md

  2. Code Description

-**"NAIS_LDA.ipynb"**: The Jupyter Notebook file outlined all the sequential steps taken to conduct Latent Dirichlet Allocation (LDA) and obtain the NAIS topics.
+**NAIS_LDA.ipynb**: The Jupyter Notebook file outlined all the sequential steps taken to conduct Latent Dirichlet Allocation (LDA) and obtain the NAIS topics.